Ultrasquid9/Nonsense/readme.md

-# Nonsense
+# Redstone: Recharged
-### Random nonsense I think will fit the game
+### A collection of redstone fixes, expansions, and tweaks.

-Nonsense is a small Minecraft mod focused on making miniature changes to Minecraft.
+Recharged is a small, vanilla-friendly Minecraft mod which aims to make redstone easier and more pleasant to use, without fundamentally reworking the system from the ground up.